radius-project/radius/docs/content/concepts/vision-concept/index.md

 ## Mission

+{{% alert title="Project Radius mission" color="primary" %}}
-> Radius is an intelligent application model that empowers developers to easily deploy and manage applications with a serverless experience.
+Radius is an intelligent application model that empowers developers to easily deploy and manage applications with a serverless experience.
 Radius significantly improves developer productivity, application reliability and time to market delivery.
+{{% /alert **%}}

 This mission has the following pillars: